ddbs/rprod/README.md

     res <- names(df[, num_cols]

-## Always force NULL if result is empty or has zero length
+## Force NULL for situations where result may have zero length

-To avoid unexpected results.
+    # zero-length vector
     if(length(res) == 0) res <- NULL